 Can Snap Backup schedule backups to happen automatically?

+Yes, with some scripting.
 To facilitate launching backups from scripts and schedulers, Snap Backup can be run from the command-line.
 Use the scheduler included with for your operating system (for example, "cron" on Linux and "Scheduled Tasks" on Windows) to automate your backups.
 For instructions, see the "Command-Line Option" section in the Snap Backup User Guide.

 What languages does Snap Backup support?